dotnet/dotnet-docker/samples/snippets/nuget-credentials.md

 Passing the username and password values to the `docker build` command in this manner can be useful in automated scenarios when those values are stored as environment variables on the Docker host machine or can be retrieved from an external secrets storage location and passed to the `docker build` command.

-## Best Practice: Using the Azure Artifact Credential Provider
+## Using the Azure Artifact Credential Provider

 NuGet has support for [custom credential providers](https://docs.microsoft.com/en-us/nuget/reference/extensibility/nuget-exe-credential-providers) that provide a mechanism to authenticate to feeds both interactively and non-interactively.
 One such implementation of this is [Azure Artifact Credential Provider](https://github.com/Microsoft/artifacts-credprovider) which provides a mechanism to acquire credentials for restoring NuGet packages from Azure Artifacts feeds.
 In unattended build agent scenarios, like building Docker images, a `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` [environment variable](https://github.com/Microsoft/artifacts-credprovider#environment-variables) is used to supply an access token.